Skin cancer types: Basal cell carcinoma overview

 Dermatologist examining patient for signs of skin cancer

-You have a greater risk of developing this skin cancer if you’ve seldom protected your skin from the sun throughout your life or used tanning beds.
+You have a greater risk of developing this skin cancer if you have a lighter skin tone and seldom protected your skin from the sun throughout your life or used tanning beds.

-For most people, BCC is not life-threatening.
-It tends to grow slowly.
+For most people, basal cell carcinoma is not life-threatening.
+This skin cancer tends to grow slowly.
 It seldom spreads to another part of the body.
 Even so, treatment is important.

 When found early, this skin cancer is highly treatable.
-An early BCC can often be removed during an appointment with your dermatologist.
+An early basal cell carcinoma can often be removed during an appointment with your dermatologist.

 One common sign is a slowly growing, non-healing spot that sometimes bleeds.
-BCC can also appear on the skin in other ways.
+Basal cell carcinoma can also appear on the skin in other ways.

 You’ll find the signs and symptoms along with several pictures of this skin cancer at, Basal cell carcinoma: Signs and symptoms.